 The successful applicant will become an active member of the Department of Medical Oncology at Dana-Farber Cancer Institute (DFBWCC-Department of Medicine) and will be provided with mentorship aligned with their professional interests in solid and/or hematologic malignancies.
 Academic rank as Instructor or Assistant Professor of Medicine at Harvard Medical School will be commensurate with experience, training, and achievements.

-Applicants should submit a letter of interest, CV, and three letters of recommendation to:
+Applicants should submit a letter of interest, CV, and the names and email addresses of three references to:

 Dr. Justin Simmons, Interim Medical Oncology Hospitalist Director,

 Department of Medical Oncology,

 We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, pregnancy and pregnancy-related conditions, or any other characteristic protected by law.
 Women and minority candidates are particularly encouraged to apply.